 A product listing that contains between 50 and 80+ characters generally top their place amongst 1000 products.
 Now, this literally means that your listing should contain at least 80 characters.

 Amazon allows up to 200 characters for most of the categories (including spaces).
 To provide a better experience to the customers, we suggest you maintain at least 100-150 characters in the title.

 That’s exactly what this listing has done.

-Make a note that Amazon truncates every product listing to 112 characters.
 Hence, it is vital to take some time to work on the titles because it is one of the crucial factors that decides its CTR (Click-through Rate) on the results page.